Jomack16/JVueBotDocker/README.md

 3. Edit the variables in config for your environment.
 2. Enter that folder in your terminal session
 3. Run the command: ```docker image build -t jvuebot:0.0.10```
-   4. the name jvuebot is arbitrary, and the build number is arbitrary
+4. NOTE: the name jvuebot is arbitrary, and the build number is arbitrary
 5. Now you have a docker image in your local repo, that you can use to run a container.
    7. ex. ```docker create --name=jvuebot --restart unless-stopped jvuebot:0.0.1```
    8. ex. ```docker start jvuebot```